 What are the Health Benefits of Eating Oats?

 Want to start consuming one of the healthiest foods on the planet?
 Maybe you should give oats another look.
-Check out 10 health benefits of eating oats and oatmeal and how it can make you healthier!
+Check out 10 health benefits of eating oats and oatmeal and how they can make you healthier!

 Health benefits of eating oats